dotnet/docs/docs/core/docker/publish-as-container.md

 - If your project is an ASP.NET Core project, the `mcr.microsoft.com/dotnet/aspnet` image is used as the base image.
 - Otherwise the `mcr.microsoft.com/dotnet/runtime` image is used as the base image.

 The tag of the image is inferred to be the numeric component of your chosen `TargetFramework`.
-For example, a project targeting `net6.0` will result in the `6.0` tag of the inferred base image, and a `net7.0-linux` project will use the `7.0` tag, and so on.
+For example, a project targeting `net6.0` results in the `6.0` tag of the inferred base image, and a `net7.0-linux` project will use the `7.0` tag, and so on.

 If you set a value here, you should set the fully qualified name of the image to use as the base, including any tag you prefer: